Ashok Vijh: Awards and distinctions (selected)

 Vijh has received over 60 major distinctions, such as the Thomas W. Eadie Medal of the Royal Society of Canada in 1989, the Chemical Institute of Canada Medal in 1990 and the Prix du Québec MarieVictorin for Pure and Applied Sciences in 1998.
 He was the youngest winner of the Killam Memorial Prize of the Canada Council in 1987.
 He was named an Officer of the Order of Canada in 1989, a Knight of l’Ordre national du Québec in 1986 and subsequently promoted to Officer of that Order in 2008.
 He has also received the Queen Elizabeth II's Golden Jubilee Medal and Diamond Jubilee Medal.

 He is a fellow of: The Royal Society of Chemistry; The Institute of Physics (U.K.); The American Physical Society; Institute of Electrical and Electronics Engineers (IEEE); an Elected Visiting Fellow of St Edmund's College, Cambridge (2005,2006).
 His Academy memberships include: The Royal Society of Canada; TWAS—The World Academy of Sciences (Trieste, Italy); EASAL--- European Academy of Sciences, Arts and Letters (Paris); INSA—Indian National Science Academy (Foreign Fellow).
 INSA also awarded him the prestigious international Chair as The D.S.
 KOTHARI Visiting Professor for 2014–2015.

+In November 2024, he was named a Grand Sage by the Quebec Science Council (FRQ) to offer students scholarships named in honour of pioneers in three fields of research.
+A scholarship in his name was awarded in the science and engineering category.